-Disorders that interfere with the function of the cells lining the kidney's tubules are called tubular disorders.
-Some tubular disorders are hereditary, or congenital.
-Of these congenital tubular disorders, some are detected in the first year of life, and others are not obvious until years later (see Introduction to Disorders of Kidney Tubules).
+Disorders that interfere with the function of the cells lining the kidney's tubules are called tubular disorders Introduction to Disorders of Kidney Tubules The kidneys filter and cleanse the blood.
+They also maintain the body’s balance of water, electrolytes (such as sodium, potassium, bicarbonate, and chloride), and nutrients in the blood.
+The... read more .
+Some tubular disorders are hereditary, so they are present at birth (congenital).
+Of these congenital tubular disorders, some are detected in the first year of life, and others are not obvious until years later.